pedr0sorio/3d-printed-eeg-electrodes/README.md

 In addition to this design we also provide a earlier version without the rounded ended spikes, _EEG_electrode.stl_ .

 ### Important
-**If you end up using our design please do not forget to reference us by linking [this repository].**
+**If you end up using our design please do not forget to reference us by linking [this repository] along with our names.**

 Thank you, and have fun experimenting!
 If you come up with new ideas for these designs feel free to suggest a pull and/or contact us.